- The importance of collaboration

 - Does your audience span multiple countries, languages and cultures?
 Or are they specific to one particular part of the world?

-This exercise is similar to how we in the marketing department created buyer personas within our lead nurturing strategy.
+This exercise is similar to creating customer profiles - an something we've done internally within the marketing department for our lead nurturing strategy.
 This helps us craft a targeted marketing message, rather than sending a “one message to all” approach.

 Once your team has this kind of insight, their service will match customer expectations regardless of cultural differences.